FACTBOX-Plans for Queen Elizabeth's state funeral on Monday | Law-Order

 Planes will avoid flying over central London. - Reveille, the national anthem and a lament played by the Queen's Piper will bring the state funeral service to an end at approximately 12:00 p.m.
 PROCESSION TO WELLINGTON ARCH - The bearer party will return the coffin to the State Gun Carriage, followed by the royal family.

 World leaders will join Britain's royal family, its political elite and members of the military, judiciary and charitable organisations at the state funeral for Queen Elizabeth on Monday.
-Below are details of what is expected on the day:
+Below are details of what is expected:

 WESTMINSTER - The queen's lying in state at Westminster Hall will end at 6:30 a.m.
 (0530 GMT) on Monday.